-Stifel is bullish on St. Louis Stifel, Nicolaus & Co., Inc., struck another blow for Downtown St. Louis Toesday with the announcement that it is moving its headquarters into the new 500 Broadway Building shortly after the first of the year.
+Stifel is bullish on St. Louis Stifel, Nicolaus & Co., Inc., struck another blow for Downtown St. Louis Tuesday with the announcement that it is moving its head-quarters into the new 500 Broadway Building shortly after the first of the year.
 The move gives a much needed shot in the arm to the Broadway Building, which has been acquiring major tenants slowly since opening about a year ago.
-Mince opening about a year ago.
-In addition, it will give Stiffel, Nicolaes the wilded affice apace it meds to match its internal growth of recent years.
-Stifel, an investment hease, or will occept nearly two lours at its new location.
-It now has headquarters in the Bantmen's Bank Buildlag.
-John W. Bunn, president of Stilel, said the company decided to seek more downtown office space several months ago.
-But both he and Greg Nouncy Jr., presitient of Nouncy & Ca., which manages 500 Broadway, said approval of the new doomlown convection center and announcement of the new Mercandile Trust Co. development program beined to seal the deal.
-J. A. Baer, president of Sila, Baer & Fuller and of Downtown St. Look, Inc. said the thecision "demonstrates the conditionen of yet another major firm in the exciting future of downtown St. Lonis."

-George H. Walker III Between 1972 and 1982, another 50 percent of the industry dropped out.
+In addition, it will give Stifel, Nicolaus the added office space it needs to match its internal growth of recent years.
+Stifel, an investment house, operates 14 offices in seven states.
+It will occupy nearly two floors at its new location.
+It now has headquarters in the Boatmen's Bank Building.
+John W. Bunn, president of Stifel, said the company decided to seek more down-town office space several months ago.
+But both he and Greg Nooney Jr., president of Nooney & Co., which manages 500 Broadway, said approval of the new downtown convention center and announcement of the new Mercantile Trust Co. development program helped to seal the deal.
+J. A. Baer, president of Stix, Baer & Fuller and of Downtown St. Louis, Inc. said the decision "demonstrates the confidence of yet another major firm in the exciting future of downtown St. Louis."
+Between 1972 and 1982, another 50 percent of the industry dropped out.
 Stifel, however, was growing again.
 In the early '70s, the firm grew from 13 offices to 23 offices in a territory spanning from Mount Vernon, Ohio, on the east, Denver on the west, Milwaukee on the north, and Memphis on the south.
 The firm's associates benefitted from the company's innovation too.
 In the '70s, Stifel instituted one of the first Employee Stock Ownership Plans.
 The firm earlier was a pioneer in employee benefits in 1954, when it established one of the industry's first profit sharing plans.
 In 1976, George H. (Bert) Walker III joined the Stifel family to head up corporate finance.
 A man of charisma and integrity, Walker had a strong presence in the St. Louis community, having previously held the positions of senior vice president and director at G.H.
 Walker, Laird, which was the successor to G.H.
 Walker & Co., founded by his grandfather in 1900.
 In 1979, Walker was elected president and chief executive officer of Stifel, and he was appointed chairman in 1982.
 Under Walker's leadership during the '80s, Stifel again more than doubled its number of offices and became a publicly owned corporation.
-The firm renamed its holding company Stifel Financial Corp. and, in July of 1983, offered its own stock to the public for the first time.
+The firm renamed its holding company Stifel Financial Corp. and, in July 1983, offered its own stock to the public for the first time.
 The offering came on the heels of several important acquisitions.
 The acquisition of Altorfer, Podesta and Woolard in 1981 broadened Stifel's presence in Chicago, which grew even stronger with the 1982 acquisition of Bacon Whipple.
 Established in 1926, Bacon Whipple was long regarded as one of the dominant regional firms headquartered in Chicago, and now Stifel was a major force in the Windy City.
 Also during Walker's tenure as chairman, Stifel acquired Hendrick Urgo, a Chicago private banking firm, in 1983.
 That same year, the firm underwent further restructuring at its corporate headquarters in St. Louis.
 Under Walker's leadership, Stifel became increasingly recognized as a growing force in the national underwriting business and in bringing companies public.